Message to Parent(s)

 What is the Research About?

-Your child is being invited to take part in a research study about how various life events, including difficult events, impact how children’s brains work as well as their choices later on.
-There will be about 60 participants ages 12-14 years in this study.
+Your child is being invited to participate in a research study about how various life events, including difficult events, impact how children’s brains work and their choices later on.
+There will be about 60 participants ages 12-17 years in this study.

 What Will My Child Be Asked to Do?